Notice of Information Practices

 Address: Thunder Bay CAS, Records Disclosure Unit, 1110 Jade Court, Thunder Bay, ON, P7B 6M7

 In certain situations, you may be denied access to some or all of your personal information about service (with any such denial being in accordance with the law).
-When we deny access to all or part of a record, we will give you a reason and explain your rights to make a complaint.
+When Societies deny access to all or part of a record, they will provide a reason and explain your rights to make a complaint.

-We try to keep your personal information accurate and up to date.
-Please let us know if you disagree with what is recorded, and we will make the correction.
-If we are unable to make the correction, we will ask you to write a statement of disagreement and we will attach that statement to your service record.
+Societies try to keep your personal information accurate and up to date.
+Please let the Society know if you disagree with what is recorded, and the Society will make the correction.
+If the Society is unable to make the correction, they will ask you to write a statement of disagreement and the Society will attach that statement to your service record.

 For More Information or Complaints

-We encourage you to contact your case worker with any questions or concerns you might have about our information practices.
-You can also reach our Privacy Officer by email, phone or in writing:
+The Society encourages you to contact your Case Worker with any questions or concerns you might have about our information practices.
+You can also reach the Society's Privacy Officer by email, phone or in writing:

 Email: Privacy.Officer@thunderbaycas.ca